KDJDEV/imagehash-reverse-image-search-tutorial/README.md

 ```

 Now we can compile pg-spgist_hamming and install it so that it can be used by our PostgreSQL database.
-First, install the build-essential package, which gives us the necessary compiling tools to build pg-spgist_hamming, and postgresql-server-dev-XX which provides more files necessary for compilation. ***It is very important to replace XX in postgresql-server-dev-XX with the version number of your PostgreSQL installation.***
+First, install the build-essential package, which gives us the necessary compiling tools to build pg-spgist_hamming, and postgresql-server-dev-XX which provides more files necessary for compilation. ***It is very important to replace XX in postgresql-server-dev-XX with the version number of your PostgreSQL installation.*** You should noted this [earlier](#version-number).

 <div id="build-tools">For instance, since I'm using PostgreSQL v13.9, *XX* is replaced with *13*, and I install the postgresql-server-dev-13 package.